PetrilloAtWork/ICARUSconnectivityTest/README.md

 Setup and requirements
 -----------------------

+The scripts have been tested with python version 2.7.15.

 The scripts typically use National Instrument VISA and CERN ROOT.
 Both should be available under python _at the same time_.
 This might require a compilation of CERN ROOT from scratch.